 When it comes to selecting the right bathroom paint color, there are a number of factors to consider that are specific to that space, particularly if you're freshening up an especially small bathroom.
 Will a dark hue make the room feel sophisticated and modern or cramped and cave-like?
 Will a crisp shade of white look too cold and stark in a room without windows?
 Because paint colors can be so hard to envision, naturally, we turned to the pros to narrow down our swatch selection.

-Keep scrolling to find out why interiors designers call these the "best bathroom paint colors."
+Here's why interiors designers call these the "best bathroom paint colors."

 White Dove by Benjamin Moore